 I can tell you how to make one on your own…

 With Yarn A…

 Fiber Content: Man-made Fiber, per burn test Yarn Color: Pink+ Yarn Weight: Unknown

 …I made a chain to my desired circumference and joined with a slip knot.
 Alternating with…

 This cowl is very soft and cushy.
 As pictured it is long enough that it can be double-wrapped for increased warmth.

-The project name – It Takes Two, sung by Zac Efron, from Hairspray movie soundtrack – correlates to the method of construction, requiring “two” different and complimentary yarns, to create the “two-tone” effect.
+The project name – It Takes Two, sung by Zac Efron, from Hairspray (Soundtrack to the Motion Picture) – correlates to the method of construction, requiring “two” different and complimentary yarns, to create the “two-tone” effect.

 Cast On: June 26, 2015 Cast Off: July 9, 2015 Pattern: Improvised by Hooker Leo Yarn A:Patons Brilliant (Fiber Content: 69% Acrylic, 19% Nylon, 12% Polyester; Yarn Color: 3425 Sparkling Rose, Yarn Weight: 3, DK) Yarn B: Patons Brilliant (Fiber Content: 69% Acrylic, 19% Nylon, 12% Polyester; Yarn Color: 3143 Blue Shimmer, Yarn Weight: 3, DK) Yarn C: Patons Brilliant (Fiber Content: 69% Acrylic, 19% Nylon, 12% Polyester; Yarn Color: 3005 White Twinkle, Yarn Weight: 3, DK) Needle: US 6 – 4 mm Dimensions: 8 (w) x 57 (c)